JeremyNevill/shortee/README.md

 ## Usage

-This gem is in initial development, usage instructions will be added shortly.
+This gem is in initial development, view the spec tests for examples of using the Shortee parser to parse a shortee message.

 ## Contributing